Structural/hippodrome/docs/hippodrome.md

 `listen` takes the name of a state property and a function (usually, this is a public function on the store you're listening to, but it could be any function of no arguments).
-It defines @getInitialState so that the return value of the function is available at that property for the component's first render, and will call @setState whenever the Store run @trigger.
+It calls @setState in componentWillMount and then will call @setState again whenever the Store runs @trigger.

 `listenWith` takes the name of a function (defined on the component) and uses that function to determine the state object it should update the component with.